Archduchess Isabella Clara of Austria

 Isabella Clara of Austria (12 August 1629 – 24 February 1685) was a Duchess consort of Mantua, Montferrat, Nevers (until 1659), Mayenne (until 1654) and Rethel (until 1659) by marriage to Charles II, Duke of Mantua and Montferrat.

-From 1665 to 1671, she was Regent of the Duchies of Mantua and Montferrat on behalf of her minor son.
-Accused of marrying her lover without Imperial consent, she was forced to take the veil as a nun and imprisoned at the Ursuline monastery of Mantua until her death.
+From 1665 to 1671, she was regent of the Duchies of Mantua and Montferrat on behalf of her minor son.
+Accused of marrying her lover without Imperial consent, she was forced to take the veil as a nun and was imprisoned at the Ursuline monastery of Mantua until her death.

 Life

 Birth and family

 Isabella Clara was born in Innsbruck on 12 August 1629 as the third child and second (but eldest surviving) daughter of Leopold V, Archduke of Further Austria and Count of Tyrol and his wife Claudia de' Medici.
 Her grandparents on her father's side were Charles II, Archduke of Inner Austria and his wife Princess Maria Anna of Bavaria.
 Her grandparents on her mother's side were Ferdinando I de' Medici, Grand Duke of Tuscany and his wife Princess Christina of Lorraine.

 From her mother's first marriage, she had an older half-sister, Vittoria della Rovere, Duchess of Rovere and Montefeltro suo jure and later Grand Duchess consort of Tuscany.
 Of her four surviving full siblings, her sister Maria Leopoldine was briefly Holy Roman Empress, German Queen, Queen consort of Hungary and Bohemia until her death in childbirth in 1649.
 Her two brothers Ferdinand Charles and Sigismund Francis were the last male members of their branch who ruled Further Austria and the County of Tyrol.